AliyahJimoh/2D-Localizer/INSTALL.md

 4. `source .venv/bin/activate` - to activate the environment
 4. Modify the `user_input.yaml` file to desired values
 5. `chmod +x ./run.sh` - to grant permission to execute the run.sh file
-6. `./run.sh` - to execute the program
+6. `./run.sh` - to execute the program (make sure you are in the src folder)